Idamis Perez-Margicin, Division Chief

 Arts & Economic Prosperity 5

-Throughout 2016, the Division and the County's Office on Economic Opportunity partnered with the national arts advocacy group Americans for the Arts on Arts & Economic Prosperity 5 (AEP5), a national survey studying the economic impact of the nonprofit arts and culture industry.
-Twenty-five of the County's non-profit arts and cultural organizations responded to the detailed survey and more participated in the audience intercept survey process during the year.
-The County is extremely grateful to those organizations for their time and commitment.
+In 2016, the Division - with the County's Office on Economic Opportunity - partnered with ArtPride New Jersey and the the Americans for the Arts on the Mercer County portion of Arts & Economic Prosperity 5 (AEP5), a national survey studying the economic impact of the nonprofit arts and culture industry.
+Twenty-five of the County's non-profit arts and cultural organizations responded to the detailed survey and many more participated in audience intercept surveys during the year.
+We are extremely grateful to those organizations for their time and commitment.
 A list of those organizations may be found here.

-The customized snapshot provided for Mercer County demonstrate that the County's cultural industry is an important engine for local economy, generating thousands of jobs, leveraging - as well as expending - many millions of dollars annually, and driving the larger cultural and heritage tourism engine so integral to this region.
-The study also helps to underscore the generosity of the local cultural community, with more than 1,700 volunteers contributing close to 89,000 hours to the 25 organizations who reported.
+The customized snapshot provided for Mercer County demonstrates that the County's cultural industry is an important engine for local economy.
+These non-profits generate thousands of jobs, leverage many millions of dollars annually, and drive the local tourism engine so integral to this region.
+The study also underscores the generosity of citizens involved with the local cultural community: the 25 organizations, alone, reported that more than 1,700 volunteers contributed close to 89,000 hours to help cultural programs that year.

 The links below provide additional information on the Mercer County survey results, as well as results for the State of New Jersey, overall and the national AEP5 study.